-Unlike in the Local or District Courts, you will probably only be able to make one application to the Supreme Court for bail.
-The Supreme Court must refuse to hear repeat bail applications unless you can show that there are grounds for a further application.
-Acceptable grounds are:
+Unlike in the Local or District Courts, a person is generally only able to make one application to the Supreme Court for bail.
+The Supreme Court must refuse to hear repeat bail applications unless the applicant can show that there are grounds for a further bail application.

-- You were not legally represented when the previous application was dealt with but you now have legal representation.
+- The accused was not legally represented when the previous application was dealt with but now has legal representation.

-- You are going to present information that is relevant to the grant of bail and that was not presented to the Court in the previous application.
+- The accused is going to present information that is relevant to the grant of bail and that was not presented to the court in the previous application.

 - Circumstances relevant to the grant of bail have changed since the previous application.

-Information regarding employment, residence and surety needs to be presented in affidavit form (a formal sworn statement of fact) or through sworn oral evidence.
+When making a Supreme Court bail application, information regarding employment, residence and surety needs to be presented in affidavit form or through sworn oral evidence.

-It is important to ensure that any person willing to deposit cash or security is available and that family and friends are able to attend the Court on the date of your bail application as the judge may want to hear evidence from:
+It is important to ensure that any person willing to deposit cash or security for the accused’s bail is available and that family and friends are able to attend the court on the date of the bail application as the judge may want to hear evidence from:

-- people who will put up money or property to secure your bail;
+- people who will put up money or property to secure the accused’s bail;